saikumarmk/website/urara/guide-to-tech-1/+page.md

 - [GradConnection](https://au.gradconnection.com/)
 - [AusJobs/Australia-Tech-Internship](https://github.com/AusJobs/Australia-Tech-Internship)

 I'd recommend noting companies and what they do so that you can apply in future years.
-Sometimes, you may find a company that asks that you be a penultimate student.
+In Australia, most companies take on penultimate students for internships, though there are some companies that take on pre-penultimate students.

 ### Paid and Unpaid Internships